-After Scarborough was closed last year for Covid-19, we couldn’t wait to visit when it opened this year!
-My husband bought his first kilt at Scarborough Renaissance Festival, the day I knew we would be a cosplay family!
+The day my husband bought his first kilt at Scarborough Renaissance Festival, I knew we would be a cosplay family!
 Since then, we have never missed a year of visiting the fun, family-friendly festival!
 Here’s my 15 tips for visiting the Festival!
 Huzzah!

 Scarborough is one of those places you can spend ALL day, but you need to come prepared!